 Audit departments will be practical as far as possible in not assigning you to an audit that is too difficult to get to but often the resource requirements will trump this practicality and an employee can face a few weeks of significant travel at a time.

-The good thing about audit is there is always a new client to move on-to, so if you have difficult travel arrangements for a period of time, you will always know a change is round the corner.
+The good thing about an audit is there is always a new client to move on to, so if you have difficult travel arrangements for a period of time, you will always know a change is round the corner.

 An ‘away job’ is typically an audit on site which is more than two hours away from your home.
 Usually, this will mean you can stay in a local hotel for the duration of the audit and return home at weekends, all paid for by your employer.